turtlepod/fx-editor/readme.txt

 == Description ==

-**[f(x) Editor](http://genbu.me/plugins/fx-editor/)** is a plugin to enhance your content editing experience by enabling WordPress features such as Page Break and Text Backgrund Color/Highlight.
+**[f(x) Editor](http://genbu.me/plugins/fx-editor/)** is a plugin to enhance your content editing experience by enabling WordPress features such as Page Break and Text Background Color/Highlight.

 You can also easily create information boxes, colorful buttons, and columns to make your content richer and engage to your audience more.